PostgreSQL For Loop

 Output as "CREATE FUNCTION".

-In this above query, we have created a dummy column as emp to show records under the function fetcher with a variable n as an integer value from table actor.
+In the above query, we have created a dummy column as emp to show records under the function fetcher With a variable n as an integer value from the table actor.
 We try to raise the notice of one parameter ‘%’.
 Once function fetcher() is created, try to refresh it from Functions Tabs to get it.

 Once done, run the function() command given below: